Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Involutions and parahoric group schemes

-In order to deal with the equality case $l_\sigma(s\times x)=l_\sigma(x)$ we will use reduction to a symmetric space of a group with semi simple rank 1 over a finite field.
-In order to preform this reduction we consider, in this section, the action of $\sigma$ on certain parahoric group schemes.
+To deal with the equality case, $l_\sigma(x\times s)=l_\sigma(x)$, we will use reduction to a symmetric space of a group of semisimple rank 1 over a finite field.
+To perform this reduction we consider, in this section, the action of $\sigma$ on certain parahoric group schemes.